fernandotelles/FeedObserver/README.md

 # FeedObserver
-A Observer pattern implementation with observers subscribed by categories.
+An Observer pattern implementation with observers subscribed by categories.